Master’s Programme in Decision analysis and Data science

-We run into decision problems almost everywhere, and a proper handling of them is fundamental for a well-functioning society.
-Decisions that are not thought through and made by gut feeling often lead to unfavourable consequences.
+We run into decision problems almost everywhere and a proper handling of them is fundamental for a well-functioning society.
+Decisions that are not thought through and made by a “gut feeling” often lead to unfavourable consequences.

 In the first year you will learn about both subject areas and in the second year you will specialise in either one.

 The data science track covers how to extract knowledge from data by, for example, machine learning, big data analytics, data mining and time series.
-In terms of the decision making process, this is the beginning, where the bases for decisions are found.
+In terms of the decision making process, this is the beginning where the bases for decisions are found.